 In accordance with the Bahrain Commercial Companies Law and the Bank's articles of association, 10% of the profit for the year is transferred to a statutory reserve until such time as the reserve reaches 50% of the Bank's paid-up share capital.
 The reserve is not available for distribution, except in circumstances as stipulated in the Bahrain Commercial Companies Law and following the approval of the CBB.
-During the year, no transfers have been made into this reserve as the Group incurred a net loss (2022: 10% of the profit was transferred).
+No transfers were made during the year as the Group has accumulated deficit (2023: no transfer as the Group suffered a loss).